- Staff Senate members will consist of full-time or part-time staff employed by UVA for a minimum of one year as of

 - By the end of January each year, the Staff Senate will request from University Human Resources the number of full time staff within each organizational unit.
 Any proposed changes to the number of senators for each organizational unit will be reviewed by the Staff Senate co-chairs prior to the March Staff Senate meeting.

-- Each senator will have one alternate who can attend meetings when the senator is unable to attend; however, an alternate should not be called upon to fill in for a senator at more than three meetings each year as it is the senator's responsibility to regularly attend Staff Senate meetings.
+- Each senator will have one alternate who can attend meetings when the senator is unable; however, an alternate should not be called upon to fill in for the senator at more than three meetings each year as it is the senator’s responsibility to regularly attend Staff Senate meetings.
 In addition, the alternate is expected to take on the role of senator should the senator need to vacate his/her seat.
 The alternate has full voting rights only when the senator is absent.
 Alternates are invited to attend all Staff Senate meetings, but they are only required to attend when the senator is absent.
 Alternates may participate in Staff Senate working groups.

 - The Vice President of Human Resources (or designee) will be invited to attend all meetings as a resource and to provide information in an ex-officio capacity.